 With God’s son.

 Surely, greatly troubled is not broad enough of a term to accurately describe the immensity of the emotions and questions she must have experienced.
-If I can’t get my head around it, how could she?
+If we can’t get our heads around it, how could she?

-Thinking of her, I find myself questioning my own faith and obedience.
-I question my need to know all the details, and if the often, much-too-analytic-thinking part of our brains will be our detriment when God calls us to something bigger than we understand.
+Reading all of this, we must question our own faith and obedience.
+We should question our need to know all the details, and if the often, much-too-analytic-thinking part of our brains will be our detriment when God calls us to something bigger than we understand.

-I wonder if I would have been more like Zechariah who doubted and questioned the angel (Luke 1:18-25) when he was told that Elizabeth would have a baby.
-And let’s be clear: Zechariah was a priest and knew and served the Lord.
-His doubt is nothing to criticize.
+Would you be like Zechariah who doubted and questioned the angel (Luke 1:18-25) when he was told that Elizabeth would have a baby?
+I see a lot of myself in his response.
+Zechariah was a priest and knew and served the Lord.
+Yet, his doubt is nothing to criticize.
 It was a moment of doubt, in a life of service to God.

-He just wanted to know MORE, and like me, he wanted something concrete to grab onto.
+Zechariah just wanted to know MORE, and like me, he wanted something concrete to grab onto.
 I see this tendency in myself, and maybe you do too.
-But who are we to think that God needs to prove Himself or share all the details of His plan with ME?
+But who are we to think that God needs to prove Himself or share all the details of His plan with US?

 While it is comforting that God still used Zechariah despite his moment of doubt, and how his family was blessed by John, it also serves as a warning.
 We need to be pray our hearts are ready to respond with the humble, bold faith of Mary.

-Zechariah reminds me that God has a purpose for me, and that any day, any moment, I could be called to serve Him in a way I don’t expect or understand.
+Zechariah reminds us all that God has a purpose for you and for me.
+And any day, any moment, we could be called to serve Him in a way I don’t expect or understand.
 In fact, I think we can expect that we won’t understand it all, and that we will not know all the details.

 Mary’s response is surely why God chose her for this special job; He knew her heart.
 She could have chosen to reply in any way she wanted to.

-She chose to completely surrender her life to God.
+Mary honored God as she chose to completely surrender her life to Him.
 She was open to His leading, and not so caught up with her worldly life that she couldn’t see past it.
 She wasn’t clenching all her plans with white knuckles, resisting change, like we often do.